Children and Young Peoples’ Mental Health Service (CYPMHS) inpatient unit for West Yorkshire

 The service will develop a holistic and systemic approach, recognising the impact of family, friends, community professionals and school in a young person’s experience and understanding that environment cannot be separated from a young person’s mental wellbeing.

-Aware of the importance of families and carers
+We are aware of the importance of families and carers

 Care planning will involve families and carers as far as is appropriate.
 This will be integrated into the care planning and communication processes for the service.
 Families and carers will also be invited to influence the design, development, and delivery of the service.